eivshina/persistent-cup-length/README.md

 If you use this code in your research, please cite the associated paper:

 > _Doughnut or Mickey Mouse?
-Detecting Toroidal Structure in Data through Persistent Cup-Length_, Ivshina et al., 2025.
+Detecting Toroidal Structure in Data through Persistent Cup-Length_, E Ivshina, G Anikeeva, L Zhou, 2025.

 ---